kwasniew/hyperbook/manuscript/ch4.md

 ![Figure: Action is a pure function of state](images/action.jpg)

-Test your app in the browser and click the "Add Post" button several times.
+Test your app in the browser and click the **Add Post** button several times.
 New items should be added to the list.

 ![Figure: AddPost action adding new items to the list](images/add-post-action.png)